hiteshchoudhary/apihub/CONTRIBUTING_CODE_COVERAGE.md

 ## Dependency Management <a name="dependency-management"></a>

-Ideally we do not encourage you to include new package.
+Ideally, we do not encourage you to include a new package.
 Confine your code practices within the available dependencies to avoid overheads.
-Please state with clear explanation with examples if you add anything new.
+Please state with a clear explanation with examples if you add anything new.

 ## Submitting Your Contribution <a name="submitting-your-contribution"></a>

-Click [here](https://github.com/hiteshchoudhary/apihub/blob/main/CONTRIBUTING.md) for detailed contribution guide on submitting a PR.
+Click [here](https://github.com/hiteshchoudhary/apihub/blob/main/CONTRIBUTING.md) for a detailed contribution guide on submitting a PR.

 Thank you for your contribution to FreeAPI!
 Your dedication helps make our APIs more accessible and valuable to the community.
 If you have any questions or need assistance, feel free to reach out to our [Discord](https://discord.gg/uuGBkhX8Yp).